E-macularius/laughing-garbanzo/README.md

 1. Design decisions and trade-offs
     - Controllers using interfaces to interact with the Service layer allows us to change the application logic without affecting any of the business logic in the future.

 1. Alternative approaches, scaling, extensibility
     - Separate Product Counts from the Products themselves so that we can manage Product descriptions, categories, and properties separately.
+    - Switch from Int to GUID for product IDs, to prevent confusing Products and Categories.
+This may result in slower writes, but most of our DB actions will be incrementing and decrementing and not adding/deleting Products and Categories.
     - Add endpoints for increment/decrement, since those will be used most often by our stockers.
 This also keeps more of the business logic on the back end instead of having to account for them in the front end.
     - More endpoints also allows for more granular logging.
 Labels can be tagged to an entire endpoint, instead of needing more logic within the Service layer to identify what type of call is being made.
     - Mobile app using the stripped down endpoints.